leoheck/kiri/INSTALL.md

 # Docker

-Since Kiri involves a lot of tools and complex settings there is a project that aims to use Docker to provide simple usage.
+Since KiRI involves a bunch of tools and some complex settings, there is a repo that shares a Docker image to provide simple use.
 This is a separate project and can be found here [Kiri-Docker](https://github.com/leoheck/kiri-docker)